-SAN FRANCISCO – As the 2018 FIFA World Cup kicked off with the host nation Russia, facing off against Saudi Arabia at Luzhniki Stadium in Moscow today, once again, San Francisco’s Civic Center Plaza will be cheering with soccer fans for three days this July.
-The San Francisco Recreation and Park Department (SF Rec & Parks) announced today that the Department will host free public viewing parties of the 2018 FIFA World Cup for the Semi-Final matches on Tuesday, July 10 and Wednesday, July 11 beginning both days at 11AM along with the Final on Sunday, July 15, beginning at 8AM at Civic Center Plaza.
+SAN FRANCISCO – As the 2018 FIFA World Cup kicked off with the host nation Russia, facing off against Saudi Arabia at Luzhniki Stadium in Moscow today, both San Francisco’s Sue Bierman Park and Civic Center Plaza will be cheering with soccer fans for three days this July.
+The San Francisco Recreation and Park Department (SF Rec & Parks) announced today that the Department will host free public viewing parties of the 2018 FIFA World Cup for the Semi-Final matches on Tuesday, July 10 and Wednesday, July 11 beginning both days at 11AM at Sue Bierman Park along with the Final on Sunday, July 15, beginning at 8AM at Civic Center Plaza.
 These free World Cup viewing events are presented in partnership with the San Francisco Parks Alliance.

 “Events such as these embrace who we are as a city and celebrate the diversity of San Franciscans,” said Mayor Mark Farrell.
 “Soccer is the most popular sport in the world and has the immeasurable power to bring people together globally, nationally and civically.
 We look forward to seeing who comes out on top this year.”

-Civic Center screenings are designed to bring San Francisco together, activating historic Civic Center Plaza in the heart of the City to celebrate the world’s game and inspire people to engage in sports and healthy activities.
+Screenings like these are designed to bring San Francisco together, activating Sue Bierman Park and the historic Civic Center Plaza in the heart of the City to celebrate the world’s game and inspire people to engage in sports and healthy activities.
 Past showings of the Olympics, FIFA Men’s and Women’s World Cup Soccer, Warriors basketball and Giants baseball in Civic Center Plaza have attracted thousands of fans all cheering together with a wonderful sense of community.
 The free screenings attract diverse crowds from across the City’s neighborhoods, the Bay Area, and beyond.

 In addition to the screenings, there will be soccer activities for kids, the mobile rock climbing wall, and food trucks.
-Civic Center Commons Initiative will also be offering lawn games like giant Jenga and cornhole for guests to enjoy.
+Civic Center Commons Initiative will also be offering lawn games like giant Jenga and cornhole for guests to enjoy for viewing of the Final at Civic Center Plaza.

 “What a perfect venue to tune in with the rest of the world and celebrate a game that connects us all,” said, Drew Becher, SF Parks Alliance CEO.
 “We’re thrilled to activate the heart of the city for the World Cup!”